Hardest names to pronounce in football history

 on this list, but it is still quite a challenge for many football fans and commentators to pronounce his name correctly.
 The 34-year-old midfielder has had an illustrious career with some of the best clubs in the world, which helped him build an impressive trophy cabinet for himself.

 The Armenian midfielder started his career in his home country of Armenia and later moved to Ukraine, where he gained more international attention, which led to him join Borussia Dortmund back in 2013.
 While Germans are used to hearing the hardest names to pronounce in football history thanks to all their homegrown and foreign players, it has still been a challenge for many around the world to pronounce Henrikh Mkhitaryan correctly.

 from Dortmund for €42 million, while later moving to their league rivalsArsenal

 for €34 million.
-Of course his move to the London-based club was not as successful as he might have hoped for, as he quickly moved out on loan and joined AS Roma, where he still continues his career after joining the Italian side on a free transfer.
+Of course his move to the London-based club was not as successful as he might have hoped for, as he quickly moved out on loan and joined AS Roma and then left the club to join Inter Milan in 2022.

 , the same club whose academy he graduated from in the first place.
 He went on to win several titles with his parent club and has also won the 2017-18 Europa League with Atletico Madrid.

 and Gylfi Sigurðsson has gotten significantly easier for many in the world of football, as they have heard their names over and over again in recent years.
 But there are those on the list of hardest names to pronounce in football history that taking a look at them for the first time might in fact prove to be a challenge, as we hear these names less than the ones whom we have gotten to know over the years.